Hazot/dotfiles/README.md

 ## TODOs
 - [ ] work on symlinks for rc files and work on .gitignore
-- [ ] want to make a script to automatically download the 4 above plugins for zsh quick install
+- [ ] make a script to automatically download the 5 above plugins for zsh quick install
-- [ ] make python lsp work even better on nvim
 - [ ] add latex stuff

 ## Note